tomichj/tomichj.github.io/_posts/2019-03-05-tachyons-css.markdown

 This applies `2rem` padding for at 60em and wider viewports, `1rem` for 30em to 60em widths, `.5rem` of padding for everything smaller.

 This technique has some real benefits.
 No more stumbling over hand-rolled CSS classes that might be out of alignment for a certain media query.
 If padding, or a font size, or a margin needs to be smaller or larger at a breakpoint, you just add a tachyons class.
 The downside: you use a lot of css classes in HTML elements.
-But you can instantly see what's happening with an element, and you can set up a responsive UI almost instantly.
+But you can easily see what's happening with an element, and you can set up a responsive UI very quickly.

 ### Reuse the technique

 Even in projects that are not tachyon-based, you can still reuse the pattern.
-You can quickly factor all of the most repetitive parts of your CSS with this technique: margins, padding, font sizes.
-It's a great pattern, and one I hope to use more in the future.
+You can quickly factor all of the most repetitive parts of your CSS with this technique: margins, padding, font sizes, border radius, etc. It's a great pattern, and one I hope to use more in the future.

 [https://tachyons.io/](https://tachyons.io/)